The Official Trailer For The "Fresh Prince" Reboot Hints At A Whole New Story

 Advertisement

-That collaboration brings us Bel-Air, a new drama set to air on NBCUniversal’s streaming platform, Peacock.
+That collaboration brings us Bel-Air, a new drama set to air on NBCUniversal’s streaming platform, Peacock (available on NOWTV and Sky in the UK).
 In the first official trailer, released today, we learn that this story won’t stick to The Fresh Prince’s script; Smith and Cooper made quite a few changes.
 While Will (Jabari Banks) struggles to fit in at his fancy new surroundings, Carlton (played by Olly Sholotan) is actually cool.
 Unlike her 90s predecessor, this version of fashion icon Hilary (Coco Jones) is dark-skinned.
 And Uncle Phil?
 Yeah, he’s fine now.
 Like, really fine.
 (Shoutout to Adrian Holmes.)
 In addition to its jarringly attractive cast, the overall vibe of the new show looks to be much more serious than the original, seemingly delving into the nuances of police brutality and class consciousness in a way that might have proved difficult for a Black sitcom in the 90s.

 Though early reactions to the trailer run the gamut — after all, The Fresh Prince is a sacred show, and not everything needs to be rebooted — true fans of the series can count on the core message of Black excellence and the importance of Black family to remain the same.
 Even with its new look and cast, Bel-Air is still a story about a kid from West Philly who gets his life flip-turned upside down but is able to mature into a man with the help of the people he loves.